netscaler/citrix-adc-aws-cloudformation/templates/high-availability/same-availability-zone/README.md

     - Client side Subnet
     - Server side Subnet
 - 3 unallocated EIPs
+- 1 more unallocated EIP for ADMAgent, if provisioning of ADMAgent option is enabled.
 - EC2 KeyPair

 ### VPC pre-requisite
 > The resources in Management Subnet must be reachable to the below AWS endpoints -
 - `ec2.amazonaws.com`
 - `s3.amazonaws.com`